-With daily use comes dirt and grime, and a stool should be a breeze to wipe down and clean.
-The Wood City has a smooth surface that is the easiest out of the competition to clean.
+A product that is easy to wipe down and clean can make all the difference, and we considered this when ranking our lineup.
+Indeed, daily use will result in dirt and grime.
+The Wood City has a smooth surface that we think is a breeze to clean.
 On the flip side, the Simplay3, BabyBjorn, and Growing Up Green have deeper grooves that may require more effort and some tools to reach nooks and crannies.
-The Bumbo has a black surface where little feet stand, and this will hide dirt.
-However, a stool like the BabyBjorn with a white surface will show dirt, but camouflage toothpaste and soap splatter.
+The Bumbo has a black surface where little feet stand, and this color will hide dirt.
+However, a stool like the BabyBjorn with a white surface will show dirt, yet camouflage toothpaste and soap splatter.

 If a stool skids on the floor causing children to lose balance, or worse, injury, what good is it?
-How about steps that lack non-slip (a.k.a slip-resistant) material, which can increase chance of falls?
-Since no stool is perfect and children are wiggly creatures, accidents can happen.
-Still, the likelihood of falling reduces with more robust stability, and this is precisely why this metric is important to us.
+How about steps that lack non-slip (a.k.a slip-resistant) material?
+Honestly, no stool is perfect, and children are wiggly creatures, so accidents do happen.
+The likelihood of falling decreases with more robust stability, precisely why this metric is important to us.
 We value stools that feature generous anti-skid material on the base and slip-resistant material (typically rubber) on the steps.

-We pushed and shoved these products on wood and tile flooring to test skidding probability.
-The Wood City has the best performance, followed by the Bumbo.
-Both of these products feature anti-skid bases with a greater surface area.
+We pushed and shoved each product on wood and tile flooring to test its skidding probability.
+Of all the contenders, the Wood City has the best performance, followed by the Bumbo.
+These two products have anti-skid bases with a greater surface area, contributing to its success.
 On the flip side, the Growing Up Green did not perform well with small, drop-size anti-skid pads.

-The BabyBjorn offers full coverage of slip-resistant material on the step, so does the Bumbo and the OXO Tot Step Stool.
-Unfortunately, the Wood City does not provide any, which causes worry, and neither does the Simplay3, but it offers a textured surface to keep little feet stable, which is better than nothing.
+The BabyBjorn offers full coverage of slip-resistant material to keep little feet stable, along with the Bumbo and OXO Tot Step Stool.
+Unfortunately, the Wood City does not provide any slip-resistant material.
+The Simplay3 offers a textured surface instead of slip-resistant material, which is better than nothing.

-Before purchasing, decide where you plan on using the stool and consider your child's height.
-Collectively this will help determine the appropriate size.
-We provide the dimensions for each product above, so you know what you are getting.
-The tallest product in the review is the Wood City, whereas the BabyBjorn is the shortest.
-The Simplay3 is the longest as it can fit two children, side-by-side, whereas the HandyLaundry is the narrowest.
+Before purchasing a stool, decide where you plan to use it and consider your child's height.
+Collectively this will help you determine the appropriate size to meet your needs.
+Our review provides the dimensions for each product, so you know what you are getting.
+The tallest product is the Wood City, whereas the BabyBjorn is the shortest.
+The widest is the Simplay3, which can fit two children side-by-side.
+However, the HandyLaundry is the narrowest, plus it folds up, which is excellent for smaller spaces.
 As for depth, the Wood City is the most substantial, whereas the Growing up Green is not.

-If your fiercely independent toddler is ready to reach new heights, a step stool will be essential.
+Is your tot ready to reach new heights?
+A step stool will be their new best companion and your best tool to support their independence.
 You may be surprised to see what your little one can accomplish with an added boost.
-We are confident that our review provides the necessary details and recommendations so you can make an informed decision and find the perfect step stool to support your child in their next stage of development.
+We are confident that our lineup provides the necessary details and recommendations to help you find the perfect step stool to support your child in their next stage.

 — Molly Bradac